 - It’s okay to be silly and show your personality (actually, it’s better).

-- There are so many resources, Vidyard even has a Video Inspiration Hub that can give you some fun ideas (and the courage to loosen up).
+- There are countless resources, Vidyard even has a Video Inspiration Hub that can give you some fun ideas (and the courage to loosen up).

 - The Vidyard integration with HubSpot makes it SO easy to use video and measure the level of engagement that your videos have gotten.